Changes to Advertising Requirements for LMIA

 It should be noted that employers and/or occupations in certain sectors, such as the IT/tech sector, who are qualified to use the recently launched Global Talent Stream, are exempt from the mandatory LMIA advertising requirements.

-On August 28, 2017, more employers will be required advertise positions through the Job Bank and to use the Job Match service requirement as a result of these changes.
-These rules will be extended across Canada.
+More employers are required to advertise positions through the Job Bank and to use the Job Match service requirement as a result of these changes.
+These rules are extended across Canada.